Online Broadcasts LIVE

 Come visit us on Sundays at 9 am and stay for coffee hour.
 We serve good food, by the way.

-And come visit us on Wednesdays at 6 pm for Bible Study.
+And come visit us on Wednesdays at 7 pm for Bible Study or our Discussion Group.
 We all usually pitch in to bring snacks, but feel free to come as you are.

 Are visitors welcome?